 - Understand the theological, psychological, sociological, and historical rudiments of Christian education.
 (EM1) - Demonstrate an ability to assess needs, develop programs, teach lessons, and evaluate outcomes in the ministry context.
 (EM2) - Analyze the character and principles of leadership for effective educational ministry.
 (EM3) - Evaluate personal qualities necessary for healthy ministry.
 (EM4) - Develop effective communication skills.
 (EM5) - Gain practical experience and evaluation in the field of educational ministry.
 (EM6)

-In addition to meeting all B.A. degree requirements including general education and the Bible major, the educational ministries student must meet the major or minor requirements listed in the following chart.
+In addition to meeting all B.A. degree requirements including general education, Bible and Theology, the educational ministries student must choose an area of concentration and then meet the corresponding major or minor requirements listed in the following chart.